Library

 Author: Nina and Dinny Jusuf, 2014.
 116 pg.
 (Indonesian)

-Publisher: Yayasan Toraja Melo
+Publisher: Yayasan Toraja Melo, Jakarta

 In the Torajan language, "Untannun Katuoan" means "weaving life."
 To enhance the prosperity of Torajan families, the Toraja Melo Foundation has first documented the weaving practices of Toraja women belonging to various work groups in South Sulawesi.